-An extract from page 15 of my current project, a comic Album.
-Things are not quite working out for Cass . . .
+An update from my current project.
+Things are going from bad to worse for Cass . . .

 The Lightweight / OCTO

 At the open Studio/Gallery in Saxmundham this month there will be an opportunity to see a variety of artist’s books and designer bindings by Arabella Crum Ewing, Joe Lubbock, Eileen M. Clarke, Bob Wakefield and others.

 As usual there will be artworks (watercolours, woodcuts, etchings and lithographs from the LIGHTWEIGHT) and cards for sale.

 I will also be showing some of the unique books I made while working at the Village des Arts et Metiers du Livre, in the Languedoc region of France – OCTO, GOING OVER, GOING UNDER, and maquettes for the LIGHTWEIGHT, a playful sequence of images featuring an encounter between a bird and a pear, inspired by the French philosopher Simone Weil and the Czech writer Milan Kundera’s book The Unbearable Lightness of Being.